A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Without moisture level monitoring, transformers may undergo the following changes:

-- accelerated aging processes: the moisture contained in the transformer may cut the time of its operation in half.
-After all, the water remaining inside the transformer for a long time causes corrosion processes, developing rust, and deteriorated condition of the structural metal parts;
+- Accelerated aging processes: the moisture contained in the transformer may cut the time of its operation in half.
+After all, the water remaining inside the transformer for a long time causes corrosion processes, developing rust, and deteriorated condition of the structural metal parts.

-- increasing power consumption — as affected by moisture, the transformer insulation resistance can increase, which may lead to an increase in power consumption and a deterioration in transformer performance.
+- Increasing power consumption — as affected by moisture, the transformer insulation resistance can increase, which may lead to an increase in power consumption and a deterioration in transformer performance.

-- insulating strength decreases — moisture damages the transformer insulation which may lead to transformer malfunctioning.
+- Insulating strength decreases — moisture damages the transformer insulation which may lead to transformer malfunctioning.

-- fire hazard: if the level of moisture saturation is too high, the risk of arcing or short-circuiting increases.
+- Fire hazard: if the level of moisture saturation is too high, the risk of arcing or short-circuiting increases.

 Normalization of moisture in transformer oil

 According to the standards, the moisture content of a new transformer shall not exceed 0.5% of the paper insulation weight and contain less than 10 mg/kg of water as specified in IEEE C57.106.
-Thus, for example, a new transformer with the paper insulation and the oil weighing 5,000 kg and 20,000 kg respectively will contain 25 kg of water in the paper insulation and about 200 g of water in the oil.
+Thus, for example, a new transformer with the paper insulation and the oil weighing 5,000 kg and 20,000 kg, respectively, will contain 25 kg of water in the paper insulation and about 200 g of water in the oil.

 The averaged moisture values for new oil are 13–30 ppm according to IEC 60296 and 65 ppm for waste oil.